pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 number
 ```

-The ID number of the map of the associated instance
+ID number for the map of the instance

 ## MountID